 Do not delay in consulting solicitors.
 If you have a good chance of getting financial support, the solicitor you choose will want to work on your case as soon as possible.
 It can take time to compile evidence to support your case, and the earlier you hire a solicitor, the sooner financial support can be awarded.

+Claims must be submitted within three years from the date of the collision if the crash happened in the UK.
 Three years may sound a long time, but claims can take time to prepare.
 Injuries can be complex and it takes time to recover and determine the long-term effects on the injured person's life, both at home and at work.
-Evidence needs to be collected, including obtaining statements from witnesses and medical reports from different medical specialists.
+Evidence needs to be collected, including obtaining statements from witnesses and medical reports from different specialists.
+If the crash happened abroad, the time limits may be different.

 Time limits for bringing claims are extended for children and vulnerable adults with particular medical conditions that affect their ability to manage the claim or make decisions about their finances or treatment.
 Your solicitor can advise you about this.